-&lt;sup>6 Transport for NSW, rural and regional contract payment data for financial years 2019 and 2020 (average).
+6 Transport for NSW, rural and regional contract payment data for financial years 2019 and 2020 (average).
 Note that the data captured for each 'financial year' in this report refers to the equivalent financial reporting year data received per operator, as different operators have different reporting periods and frequency.
-We have ensured that we are comparing on a consistent base of data across the years.

-This includes adult and concession tickets, RED tickets, SSTS trips and School Term passes.
+7 This includes adult and concession tickets, RED tickets, SSTS trips and School Term passes.

-&lt;sup>8 Calculated by dividing total adult fare revenue by the total number of adult trips, and total concession fare revenue by the total number of concession fare trips, respectively.
+8 Calculated by dividing total adult fare revenue by the total number of adult trips, and total concession fare revenue by the total number of concession fare trips, respectively.

-&lt;sup>9 The authors quote \$18.50 in 2016.
+9 The authors quote \$18.50 in 2016.
 This number has been updated for inflation.
 Hensher, D, Bus transport, Demand, economics, contracting and policy, 2020, p 413.

-&lt;sup>10 Hensher, D, Bus transport, Demand, economics, contracting and policy, Elsevier, 2020, p 453.
+10 Hensher, D, Bus transport, Demand, economics, contracting and policy, Elsevier, 2020, p 453.